Alonso-del-Arte/chess/doc/GameRules.md

 the repetitive checks, White might have wised up to an opportunity for checkmate, whereas Black's only path to winning here requires White to make a lot of mistakes.

+TODO: Write about draw by insufficient material

+The players may agree to draw even in the absence of a stalemate, repetition or material deficiency.
+But offering that really is a matter of etiquette.

 Additional rules apply for timed play (with a clock).
 In some games, a player who takes too long to decide on a move simply "forfeits on time."
 I've lost that